fncokg/pytextgrid/README.md

-# pytextgrid
+# gridio

-Rust-powered TextGrid parsing for Python. `pytextgrid` offers user-friendly APIs with high performance for manipulating Praat TextGrid files.
+Rust-powered TextGrid parsing for Python. `gridio` offers user-friendly APIs with high performance for manipulating Praat TextGrid files.

-## Why pytextgrid?
+## Why gridio?

-- **High Performance** – Built with Rust, `pytextgrid` is designed for speed and efficiency, outperforming pure Python implementations as well as bindings to Praat's C++ core.
+- **High Performance** – Built with Rust, `gridio` is designed for speed and efficiency, outperforming pure Python implementations as well as bindings to Praat's C++ core.
-- **Flexible APIs** – Whether you prefer working with DataFrames, object-oriented structures, or JSON-like data, `pytextgrid` has you covered.
+- **Flexible APIs** – Whether you prefer working with DataFrames, object-oriented structures, or JSON-like data, `gridio` has you covered.

 ## Quick Start